 I is dragging me to dig deeper than just the physical motion.
 The most interesting approach for my work appeared to be the combination of different dance forms.
 Urban and contemporary styles are playing my main elements but also folk dances are examined.
 I am researching what they have in common where their distinctions are and especially how they are influenced and restricted by their cultural contexts.”

-If you are interested in collaboration, feel free to me about further details!
+If you are interested in collaboration, feel free to me!

 (Foto by Pepe Zalba)